-The Future of Training & Development: Training for Sustainability - Increased use of new technology for training delivery - Capturing and sharing intellectual capital and social learning - Just-in-time learning and performance support

-- Increased Emphasis on Performance Analysis: Big Data and learning for business enhancement - Stake holder focused learning - Training partnership and outsourcing. - On successful completion of this course, students will be able to:
+The Future of Training & Development: Training for Sustainability - Increased use of new technology for training delivery - Capturing and sharing intellectual capital and social learning - Just-in-time learning and performance support-Increased Emphasis on Performance Analysis: Big Data and learning for business enhancement - Stake holder focused learning - Training partnership and outsourcing.

 Course Outcomes Assessment CO1 Understand and discuss the concepts of learning and development and translate learning strategy into action.

 CO2 Identify the key strategies in training and their needs assessment for organizational learning and development.
 CO 3 Analyze how to implement the theories of learning and transfer of training.
 CO 4 Discuss various training evaluation methods for the effectiveness and trends in Learning and development.
 CO 5 Evaluate the process of overall future learning and development.